-- 4.13.4 If works under a Planning Agreement will be carried out on land not owned by the Council, the developer will be required to allow or procure the owner of the land to allow the Council to enter the land to inspect the works. - 4.13.5 If works under a Planning Agreement will be carried at on land owned by the Council, the Council will give the developer access to the land to undertake to the works.
+- 4.13.4 If works under a Planning Agreement will be carried out on land not owned by the Council, the developer will be required to allow or procure the owner of the land to allow the Council to enter the land to inspect the works. - 4.13.5 If works under a Planning Agreement will be carried out on land owned by the Council, the Council will give the developer access to the land to undertake to the works.

-Contact of development site
+Control of development site

-4 .6 The eveloper will be required to have control of, and responsibility for, the site thether owned by the developer, the Conacil or a third party) on which works are carried out under a Planning Agreement bases and until the works are completed and delivered to the Council commencement of works written notice of its intention to commence works under a Planning Agreement.
+4.13.6 The developer will be required to have control of, and responsibility for, the site (whether owned by the developer, the Council or a third party) on which works are carried out under a Planning Agreement unless and until the works are completed and delivered to the Council

+Commencement of works

-4.13.7 The developer will be required to give the Council not less than 10 business days'
+4.13.7 The developer will be required to give the Council not less than 10 business days' written notice of its intention to commence works under a Planning Agreement.